LourensT/ScannedPDFtoEPUB/README.md

 - [ ] Improve chunk splitting
     - [ ] Currently chunks split at the line, should split at the page.
     - [ ] Overlapping chunks, and how to handle them.
+    - [ ] Pass along the title of the book and the author, recognized from the first page.
 - [ ] Better book metadata (author, title, etc)
     * You can use calibre for this too
 - [ ] Image support